Hayona/hayona-cookies/readme.txt

 3. Click 'Install now'
 4. Click 'Activate Plugin'

-Search for 'Hayona Cookie Consent' in the plugin database to install and activate this plugin.

 ### Step 2: Make a privacy settings page

 1. Add a new page under 'Pages » Add New'